-To differentiate further, we adjust teaching groups for pupils according to their learning needs.
+To assist differentiation, we adjust teaching groups for pupils according to their learning needs for several subjects.
 This begins with Phonics Groups in the Junior Department and Maths and English groups in the Middle Department.
 In the Senior Department, we adjust learning groups for pupils across all academic subjects.